GergelyTuri/optoImaging/README.md

 ### Tips:

 * The actual output power is also depending on the scanning rate, the objective's back aperture and other scan settings.
 You'll get more power at the level of the sample if the the back aperture of the objective is large (e.g. Nikon 16x).
 * Due to the low duty cycle the actual power during scanning will be way lower compared to the power w/o scannig.
-In my hands even very low LED power (~6 mW measurd below the objective during scanning) was enough to activate ArchT and Breaches.
+In my hands even very low LED power (~6 mW measured below the objective during scanning) was enough to activate ArchT and Breaches.
 * Be advised that you will not be able to collect fluorescence above the cutoff edge of the dicroic which is used here.
 Typically the red fluorescent proteins would emit in this range (e.g. tdTomato).
+* Example stimulation parameters in case of resonant galvo scanning with 512x512 image size (line period: 63.04 us): frequency - 15.9 kHz; duty cycle - 16.7%

 Please cite:<br>
 [Turi GF, Li WK, Chavlis S, Pandi I, O'Hare J, Priestley JB, Grosmark AD, Liao